 Door to door solicitation is not allowed.
 If resident staff members become aware of anyone going door to door to solicit students or to push commercial or other advertising materials under students’ doors, they will ask the individual(s) to leave, escorting those involved out of the building, and report the incident to their Assistant Director of Residence Life.

-- Visit our main office, 5500 S University Ave, with 46 copies of your flyer by Thursday at 4:00pm.
+- Visit our central office (Campus North Residential Commons, 5550 S. University Avenue, Suite 110) with 48 copies of your flyer by Thursday at 4:00 PM.